LeifTheDev/dip-por-player-hashmap/knowledge-and-reflection.md

 > Your answer here

+I would choose to implement the pearson hash.

+Theres a couple reasons for this:

+First, it is reasonably efficient and collision resistant, which means that read and write speeds for the hash table will remain acceptable, regardless of the size of the hash table.

+The pearson algorithm can also be easily implemented without using any external libraries, which is nice for the purposes of preventing sudden breaks in the event that python or a library updates.

+Finally, since it uses a pearson table (which can be saved/shared) as part of the algorithm, it allows us to work with persistent data (if we want to) while maintaining security.
+Only users we share the pearson table with can map a key to its hash - and by extension its value.

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.

 > Your answer here